 The Alexander Technique is named after F.M.
 Alexander (1869-1955), an Australian actor who was plagued early on in his career with severe vocal problems.

 Not able to find lasting relief from treatments offered him by his doctors, Alexander wondered if he might be somehow causing his vocal problem.
 Alexander began to observe himself in mirrors while he was reciting.
 He discovered that a pattern of muscle tension throughout his body, caused by interference with the natural balance between his head and spine, was the source of his vocal trouble.

 He developed a process for recognizing and changing these debilitating habits enabling him to get back on stage.
-It is his process that we call the Alexander Technique.
+It is his insights and process that we call the Alexander Technique.

 The reasons people take Alexander lessons generally fall into a few categories:

 - Pain: back pain is one of the major reasons that people seek out the help of an Alexander teacher.
 But people also come for help with chronic neck and shoulder tension, headaches and repetitive strain injuries.
 People who deal with chronic conditions such as arthritis, osteoporosis or scoliosis benefit from learning tools to better manage their conditions on a day to day basis.

 - Performance: people come to get help performing better at a favorite activity, such as theater, dance, music or athletics; or to simply do their everyday activities with more ease.

 - Prevention: people come because they want to learn how to take a more active role in their health and well-being as they age—to ensure they will be able to do the activities they enjoy doing now for as long as possible.